microsoft/vscode-docs/blogs/2021/11/02/custom-notebooks.md

 Notebooks are currently used heavily in Data Science to iterate on and share ideas.

-### Then what does revamping mean for Notebooks?
+### Then what does revamping mean for Notebooks in VS Code?

 We made Notebooks a part of the core functionality of VS Code!
 This means there are now [Notebook APIs](api/extension-guides/notebook) available in the VS Code extension APIs to support extension authors to create Notebook experiences in VS Code.
+Anyone can make a executable Notebook for VS Code that can support custom languages and custom rich outputs.

 Prior to these APIs, Jupyter Notebook support in VS Code was contributed solely from the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).
 The extension created its Notebook experience within an isolated webview, somewhat like an independent webpage within VS Code that doesn't talk with any of the other extensions you have installed.